 Nominees will be reviewed by the Executive Council of Graduate Faculty by the following criteria to select the finalist for each category.

 - Documentation of academic excellence, quality, and significance within the discipline/field

 - Evidence of importance or impact both within and beyond the field

 Additional Details for Award Winners

-The winners of the Argersinger Awards will also be considered for nomination to the Council of Graduate Schools/UMI Distinguished Dissertation Award (more information here).
+The winners of the Argersinger Dissertation Awards will also be considered for nomination to the Council of Graduate Schools/ProQuest Distinguished Dissertation Award (more information here).
 Those selected for nomination will be required to submit the following:

 - An abstract of the nominee’s dissertation (not to exceed five double-spaced pages).
-Appendices containing other material, such as charts, tables, and/or references may be included as additional pages (not to exceed 5 pages).
+Appendices containing other material, such as charts, tables, and/or references may be included as additional pages (not to exceed five pages).
 All pages should be numbered, and each should bear the name of the nominee.

 - Three letters of recommendation evaluating the significance and quality of the nominee’s dissertation work.
 One of these letters is to be from the nominee's dissertation supervisor, another from a member of the nominee's dissertation committee, and the third from a person of the nominee's choice.